chdhan25/Event-Driven-Visualization-Tool/README.md

 This tool can automatically convert C and C++ source code files into flowcharts that support editing, cloud storage, and version control.
 The purpose of these flowcharts is to provide a high-level view of code files to help new hires gain an understanding of legacy code files.

 # Release Notes
+## Version 0.3.0
+### New Features
+* Support for Directories: Users can now upload an entire directory of files from their device to the upload screen.
+In addition, users can now upload an entire directory of files from the application to the cloud, and download a directory of files from the cloud to the application.
+* Support for C++ Files: Our application now has the ability to parse C++ source code files.
+Files with the .cpp extension can be converted into a flowchart visualization.
+* Improved UI: The upload screen now has a cleaner and more streamlined interface.
+This should make it easier for users to understand this screen.
+### Bug Fixes
+* Fixed issues related to downloading files from cloud.
+This feature should work as intended now.
+### Known Issues
+* The tool has been found to crash when uploading larger directories (such as entire repositories) to the upload screen.
+* We plan on reducing the number of features that print important information to the browser console.
+This important information should instead be displayed within the application itself in either a popup window or a separate screen.

 ## Version 0.2.0
 ### New Features
 * Added functionality to list the names of source code files currently stored on the cloud database.